The below information applies to all awards.

 If your programme does not start in September or January you should contact an Information Point to find out what the deadline will be.

+There could be serious financial implications to transferring programmes.
+If your transfer increases the number of years it will take to complete your programme, you may be without fee support for one of your years of study.
+You may also be without fee support through changing from a September start date to a January one.
 You must contact your funding body to check your financial support entitlement for your new programme.
-If your transfer increases the number of years it will take to complete your programme, you may be without fee support for one of your years of study.
 Please read the transferring awards information.

 How to transfer